 |Housing options:||Student Responsibilty with support from IIP and/or Host Organization||Program Group:||International Internship Program|

 Centre for Theorectical Physics, Oxford University

-Intern Responsibilities: IIP interns will contribute to theoretical and/or computational projects in either plasma physics (ranging fusion theory to astrophysics), in quantum condensed matter, soft condensed matter physics, galactic dynamics and in particle theory.
+Intern Responsibilities: Theoretical (analytical) and/or computational projects in plasma physics, ranging from fusion theory to astrophysics) in quantum condensed matter; soft condensed matter; galactic dynamics, and particle theory.